What is

 a Quality Initiative?

 A Quality Initiative (QI) offers early care and education programs a chance for professional development on specific topics.
-It includes setting goals for continuous improvement, participating in educational opportunities, and receiving technical assistance from a thread consultant.
-Programs licensed by the State of Alaska or the Municipality of Anchorage can apply.
-Applications are accepted on a first-come, first-served basis, with funding available from September 1, 2025, to September 19, 2025.
-Priority is given to facilities serving rural areas, low-income families, and/or Alaska Native children.
+It includes setting goals for continuous improvement, participating in educational opportunities, and receiving technical assistance from a thread consultant, along with financial resources or materials to support your program’s goals.

 What is